Bodyless Block Propagation: TPS Fully Scalable Blockchain with Pre-Validation: Block Generation and Validation Process in Ethereum

 \textbf{\emph{Block Validation:}} Fig. \ref{block_gen_validate}(b) illustrates the sequential process of block validation.
-The Ethereum node first validates the correctness of the block header.
-For example, it checks whether the timestamp of the new block is later than the timestamp of the parent block, and whether the consensus proof is valid.
-If the block header is correct, the node sequentially executes all transactions in the block and obtains the new global state locally.
-After that, the Ethereum node compares the root node of local global state tree and the root node in the block header.
-If the two root nodes are the same, it stores the modified state and the new block to its local database.
-The Ethereum node discards the block if any step fails in the process of block validation. \end{appendices} \ifCLASSOPTIONcaptionsoff
+The Ethereum node first validates the correctness of the blockheader.
+For example, it checks whether the timestamp of the new block is later than the timestamp of the parent block and whether the consensus proof is valid.
+If the blockheader is correct, the node sequentially executes all transactions in the block and obtains the new global state locally.
+After that, the Ethereum node compares the root node of the local global state tree and the root node in the blockheader.
+If the two root nodes are the same, it stores the modified state and the new block in its local database.
+The Ethereum node discards the block if any step fails in the process of block validation.